perfectly-preserved-pie/automateordie.io/docs/blog/posts/_posts/2023-08-26-wheretolivedotla.md

 * ImageKit
 * Pandas

 I made an interactive map that displays and filters all the rental properties listed.
-Eventually, [I expanded that to for-sale listings under $1,000,000](https://wheretolive.la/for-sale) (those still exist in LA somehow) since that same person also posts a spreadsheet with that information too.
+Eventually, [I expanded that to for-sale listings under $1,000,000](https://wheretolive.la/buy) (those still exist in LA somehow) since that same person also posts a spreadsheet with that information too.
+You can view [my source code](https://github.com/perfectly-preserved-pie/larentals) on GitHub.
+The website is live at [https://wheretolive.la](https://wheretolive.la).

 ### Data Handling
 Because the spreadsheet was already in CSV form, Pandas was an obvious choice here.
 I could simply just read it into a dataframe and add columns and manipulate the data in whatever way I needed to.